 All Dobermans carry the gene for rust-colored markings.
 According to both American and European standards, the rust marks should have clear outlines, and should appear on all four paws, on the muzzle, on the chest in two clear spots (one above each leg), at the base of the tail, on the throat, and above each eye.

-The American and European guidelines mostly agree, except that European dog clubs don’t consider blue or fawn to be breed-standard colors.
+The American and European guidelines mostly agree, except that European dog clubs don’t consider the blue or fawn Doberman to be breed-standard colors.
 The Americans also allow for a small white patch on the chest, as long as its area is smaller than half an inch.

 Some breeding pairs produce puppies whose coat colors override the rust markings, either by drowning them in black or diluting them to near-white.
 However, neither of these are considered part of the breed standard, for reasons we’ll go into (see the “Non-Standard Colors” section below).